 Beta Gamma Sigma

 Beta Gamma Sigma is the national scholastic honorary society for students of business administration.
 Membership is restricted to students of high scholarship in institutions with programs accredited by the AACSB.
 Membership in Beta Gamma Sigma is the highest scholastic honor that a business student can achieve.
-The faculty adviser is Gay Randolph, 225 Thurmond.
+The faculty adviser is Brooke Stanley, 225 Thurmond.

 Omicron Delta Epsilon